pytorch/torchtune/docs/source/examples/e2e_flow.rst

 This will fine-tune our model on the
 `Alpaca Dataset <https://github.com/pytorch/torchtune/blob/main/torchtune/datasets/_alpaca.py>`_
 using a ``batch_size=2`` and ``dtype=bfloat16``.
-With these settings the model should have a peak memory usage of ~16GB and total training time of around 2hours for each epoch.
+With these settings the model should have a peak memory usage of ~16GB and total training time of around two hours for each epoch.
 We'll need to make some changes to the config to make sure our recipe can access the right checkpoints.